Article 3 of 4 in Series: RV Toilet Odors

 1. Residual waste buildup inside your wastewater tank

 Waste buildup can happen for a variety of reasons, many of which we’ve already covered: leaving your black tank valve open, lack of water in the tank(s), and using chemical treatments instead of high-quality bacteria and enzyme products.
-Additionally, if you’re not flushing/rinsing your tanks regularly (at least every 3-5 dumps), waste can hide in corners and crevices and start to fester.
+Additionally, if you’re not flushing/rinsing your tanks regularly (every time you dump), waste can hide in corners and crevices and start to fester.
 If your RV does not have a built-in rinser, you can use a backflusher or rinsing wand.
 It might seem like leaving a little bit of waste in your black tank(s) isn’t a huge issue, but letting a tiny piece of food rot in your refrigerator for years will stink just as much as a larger piece of rotten food.
 The same applies to your holding tanks.
 Even a tiny amount of residual waste can cause odors you’d think would only come from larger pieces, so it is crucial to regularly flush it out.

 Guide: How to Flush Your RV Holding Tank